Installation scenarios

 Portable computer

-Scenario: Each user runs BL Banking from various workstations, is expected to manage his own data, and should not have access to master data or payments entered by colleagues (except the electronic distributed signature).
+Scenario: Each user runs BL Banking from various workstations, is expected to manage his own data, and should not have access to master data or payments entered by others (except the electronic distributed signature).

 USB memory stick